robertluwang/hands-on-wsl/How to recover WSL.md

 cat /etc/bash.bashrc|grep source
 source /usr/sbin/start-systemd-namespace
 ```
-so how to comment out when WSL accessible?
+so how to comment out when WSL inaccessible?
 ## option1 - force login WSL without profile and rc file
 Lucky you can always to access WSL instance via wsl from host pc,
 ```